apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 13th, 2021: Apache Jackrabbit Oak 1.22.7 released
+Apache Jackrabbit Oak 1.22.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.22) page for more details.

 #### March 11th, 2021: Apache Jackrabbit 2.14.9 released
 Apache Jackrabbit 2.14.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the